rorynolan/detrendr/cran-comments.md

 * ubuntu 12.04 (on travis-ci), R 3.4.2
 * Windows Server 2012 (on AppVeyor), R 3.4.2
 * win-builder (devel and release)
+* x86_64-pc-linux-gnu with valgrind (on r-hub), R 3.4.2

-## R CMD check results
+# R CMD check results

-0 errors | 0 warnings | 2 notes
+0 errors | 0 warnings | 1 note

 Note 1.
-This is a new release.
-Note 2.
 GNU make is a system requirement.
 This is needed to use RcppParallel.

 ## Reverse dependencies

-This is a new release, so there are no reverse dependencies.
+There are no reverse dependencies.